What To Do If You’ve Tested Positive

 People with BRCA or PALB2 gene mutations have a higher-than-average chance of developing breast cancer, and are more likely to develop it at a younger age.
 Women with a BRCA1 or BRCA2 mutation can have a 45 – 65% chance of being diagnosed with breast cancer before age 70.
 For PALB2 mutations, 33% will develop breast cancer by that age.

 The good news is that, with this knowledge, you can create a custom early detection plan with your doctor to increase the chances that your breast cancer is detected early.
 Early detection makes breast cancer far easier to treat.
-Overall, the five-year relative survival rate for breast cancer detected in the early (localized) stage is over 98%.
+Overall, the five-year relative survival rate for breast cancer detected in the localized stage (there is no sign that the cancer has spread outside of the breast) is 99%.

 An early detection plan for someone with a BRCA or PALB2 gene mutation will likely involve more frequent breast cancer screenings starting at a younger age.
 It may also involve different types of screenings, such as ultrasound or MRI scans.
 Your doctor can help recommend which screenings you should have, and when you should have them.